 - a credit provider must obtain and consider a consumer’s bank account statement covering at the least the immediately preceding 90 days as part of its responsible lending assessment (s 117(1A) NCCP Act); and

-- there is a Capable of being proved wrong in court.
-Compare deemed. presumption that if a Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. is in Failure to do something that is legally required.
-For example, a person who fails to make a payment on their car is in default on the loan; if they continue to be in default the creditor may issue a default summons to take the debtor to court. under an existing small amount credit contract, or has had two or more small amount credit contracts in the immediately preceding 90 days, the consumer A document that sets out what a person wants to happen to their money and other property after they die. only be able to comply with a new small amount credit contract with financial hardship (s 123(3A) NCCP Act).
+- there is a rebuttable presumption that if a consumer is in default under an existing small amount credit contract, or has had two or more small amount credit contracts in the immediately preceding 90 days, the consumer will only be able to comply with a new small amount credit contract with financial hardship (s 123(3A) NCCP Act).

 Since 1 July 2013, section 31A of the NCC has limited the amount of interest, fees and charges that may be imposed by small amount credit contracts to:

 - an establishment fee not exceeding 20 per cent of the amount of credit a borrower receives;